-- No fresh cut barrows or fresh ear notches are allowed.
+- Market Swine must have been farrowed on or after January 1, 2020 and must be the property of the exhibitor since June 1, 2021.
+Premier barrows must have been farrowed on or after February 10, 2022 and tattooed by April 15, 2022. - > Each exhibitor will be eligible to receive a maximum of 15 premiums within the swine show. - All market swine will be weighed on June 22, 2022 after beef (approximately 7:00 p.m.) at the fairgrounds.
+Swine will be weighed only one time.
+No foreign materials allowed on animal. - > All market swine must have had ear notch numbers turned into Extension Office by May 15.
+No exceptions! - No fresh cut barrows or fresh ear notches are allowed.
 No exceptions! - The breeding classes of swine will be divided into two age classes: - Senior Gilts those farrowed between Jan.
-1, 2021 Feb.
-15, 2021. - ▶ Junior Gilts those farrowed on Feb.
-15, 2021 & after. - Barrows shall be divided into classes determined by weights and the number entered, not breed. - Swine must be penned by 6:00 p.m. on June 24. - All Market swine must remain on the fairgrounds until after the Master Showmanship contest on June 25. - Premiums will be with-held for animals removed before designated release time. - Swine of all ages shall originate immediately and directly from a qualified pseudorabies negative herd.
-Barrows or females in market classes must meet the same test requirements as breeding stock. - Brucellosis testing and Pseudorabies testing is not required for Illinois swine - Read Health Requirements for Swine and General health requirements. - Any animal brought to the fair after designated time, without approval of Extension staff or Department Superintendent will receive a lower rating. - The Swine Superintendents & Extension staff will make decisions concerning interpretation of rules and regulations. - ➢ 4-H Fair/Show entry, online registrations are due by May 15. - Judging will be held June 24 in the show arena at 5:00 p.m.. - > Breeds include: Chester White, Duroc, Hampshire, Spots, Yorkshire, Other Breeds & Crossbreds. - Final order will be posted before the show begins.
+1, 2022 Feb.
+15, 2022. - > Junior Gilts those farrowed on Feb.
+15, 2022 & after. - Market swine shall be divided into classes determined by weights and the number entered, not breed. - Swine must be penned by 6:00 p.m. on June 22. - > All Market swine must remain on the fairgrounds until after the Master Showmanship contest on June 24. - Premiums will be with-held for animals removed before designated release time. - > Swine of all ages shall originate immediately and directly from a qualified pseudorabies negative herd.
+Barrows or females in market classes must meet the same test requirements as breeding stock. - > Brucellosis testing and Pseudorabies testing is not required for Illinois swine - Read Health Requirements for Swine and General health requirements. - Any animal brought to the fair after designated time, without approval of Extension staff or Department Superintendent will receive a lower rating. - The Swine Superintendents & Extension staff will make decisions concerning interpretation of rules and regulations. - 4-H Fair/Show entry, online registrations are due by May 15. - Judging will be held June 23 in the show arena. - Breeds include: Chester White, Duroc, Hampshire, Spots, Yorkshire, Other Breeds & Crossbreds. - Breeding gilts can't be shown in the Market Class.

-Chester White Yorkshire SW23 - Pair of Barrows SW1 - Senior Gilt SW13 - Senior Gilt a.
-Light weight SW2 - Junior Gilt SW14 - Junior Gilt b.
-Medium weight SW3 - Pair of Gilts SW15 - Pair of Gilts c.
+Chester White Yorkshire

+SW1 - Senior Gilt SW13 - Senior Gilt

+SW2 - Junior Gilt SW14 - Junior Gilt SW3 - Pair of Gilts SW15 - Pair of Gilts

+Duroc

+SW4 - Senior Gilt

+SW5 - Junior Gilt

+SW6 - Pair of Gilts

+Hampshire

+SW7 - Senior Gilt

+SW8 - Junior Gilt

+SW9 - Pair of Gilts

+Spots

+SW10 - Senior Gilt SW11 - Junior Gilt SW12 - Pair of Gilts Other Breeds a.
+Light weight b.
+Medium weight c.
 Heavy weight

-Duroc Other Breeds

-SW4 - Senior Gilt SW16 - Senior Gilt

-SW5 - Junior Gilt SW17 - Junior Gilt
+SW16 - Senior Gilt SW17 - Junior Gilt SW23 - Pair of Market Swine

-SW6 - Pair of Gilts SW18 - Pair of Gilts
+SW18 - Pair of Gilts

-Hampshire Cross Breeds
+Cross Breeds

-SW7 - Senior Gilt SW19 - Senior Gilt

-SW8 - Junior Gilt SW20 - Junior Gilt

-SW9 - Pair of Gilts SW21 - Pair of Gilts
+SW19 - Senior Gilt SW20 - Junior Gilt SW21 - Pair of Gilts

-Spots SW22 - Market Swine
+SW22 - Market Swine

+b.
+Medium weight

-SW10 - Senior Gilt a.
+a.
 Light weight

-SW11 - Junior Gilt b.
-Medium weight

-SW12 - Pair of Gilts c.
+c.
 Heavy weight